MaruthiKo/My100DaysOfCode/log.md

 **Thoughts:**
 Worked on API's and could not build any project on them for today as there is a lot of college work, will rap it up today and start working a project using APIs

+### Day 19-21: October 14,2022

+- ✅ Watched an intro to copy writing
+- ✅ Worked on few open source projects by adding some features to them(Ex: Owl Carousel)
+- ✅ Watched class 28 @100Devs
+- ✅ Daily Code wars Kata

+**Thoughts**:
+Open Source is too good, you will have accpeted PR and also rejected ones, but work on improving yourself and understand the necessity in a project, don't limit yourself to one project keep working and you will reach your goal one day